Sexual Entertainment Venues

 Advertisement of application

-Applicants for a sex establishment licence must give public notice [pdf] 30KB of the application by publishing an advertisement in a local newspaper that is circulated in the borough of Ashford no later than seven (7) days after the date the application is made.
+Applicants for a sex establishment licence must give public notice of the application [pdf] 28KB by publishing an advertisement in a local newspaper that is circulated in the borough of Ashford no later than seven (7) days after the date the application is made.

 Where the application relates to a premises, a notice must also be displayed on or near the premises in a place where it can be conveniently read by members of the public.
 The notice must be displayed for a period of 21 days beginning on the day the application is made using the above Public Notice.